Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Gyotin gave them something to do, and ambled in Kevin’s direction.
 Kevin was mildly impressed - the Gaoian had given absolutely no indication of noticing his audience.

-“You look confused,” he said.
+"You look confused," he said.

 As direct and to-the-point ways of opening a conversation went, Kevin had to award that one top marks.
 Especially because he wanted to answer the query it contained.

-“Wasn’t aware Gaoians *had* a tea ceremony,” he said.
+"Wasn’t aware Gaoians *had* a tea ceremony," he said.

-“We didn’t.
-But it’s a good idea, I think.”
+"We didn’t.
+But it’s a good idea, I think."
 Gyotin extended a paw.
-“Father Gyotin, of Starmind.”
+"Father Gyotin, of Starmind."

-“Kevin Jenkins, Moses Byron Group.
-I hear you’re lookin’ for a place to put some refugees.”
+"Kevin Jenkins, Moses Byron Group.
+I hear you’re lookin’ for a place to put some refugees."

-“Ah!
-The infamous Byron Group.”
+"Ah!
+The infamous Byron Group."
 Gyotin chittered cryptically and gestured to the table.
-“Tea?”
+"Tea?"

-“I’m more of a coffee man, but...sure.
-Why not?”
+"I’m more of a coffee man, but...sure.
+Why not?"

 Gyotin chittered again and returned to his tea set.
-“I tried coffee.
-I think only a deathworlder could love it.”
+"I tried coffee.
+I think only a deathworlder could love it."

-Kevin sat down opposite him “Way I hear it, y’all might *be* deathworlders.
-Legally.”
+Kevin sat down opposite him "Way I hear it, y’all might *be* deathworlders.
+Legally."

-“Time will tell.
-The Dominion’s rating system is...esoteric.”
+"Time will tell.
+The Dominion’s rating system is...esoteric."

-“Ain’t worth spit, you mean.”
+"Ain’t worth spit, you mean."

 Gyotin’s ears flopped as he wobbled his head from side to side and made a contemplative noise in the back of his throat.
-“I think maybe it attempts to define and categorize a thing that has no certain shape.”
+"I think maybe it attempts to define and categorize a thing that has no certain shape."

 That caught Kevin’s interest.
-“What do you mean by that, exactly?”
+"What do you mean by that, exactly?"
 He completely agreed, but Gyotin had a kind of thoughtful weight to him that said anything he ventured a strong opinion on - and that *was* a strong opinion, in soft language - had been thought on for some time.
 People like that were worth giving some time to.

-“I think, maybe…Gao first meet humans with Sister Shoo.
+"I think, maybe…Gao first meet humans with Sister Shoo.
 Much fear as I recall.
-Worry about disease, cultural contamination, possible warmongering and unstoppable rage…I saw footage - When that young woman gets righteously angry, sane things flee. ...But.”
+Worry about disease, cultural contamination, possible warmongering and unstoppable rage…I saw footage - When that young woman gets righteously angry, sane things flee. ...But."

-“But?”
+"But?"

-“Is easy to project fears, yes?
+"Is easy to project fears, yes?
 We see danger, we imagine *worst* possible way the danger is dangerous.
 Then we got to know her.
 Know *Humans.* See…scary, yes.
 Also see kindness.
 Strength.
 Giving.
 We see all these things.
 And it make us think.
 Maybe not all of us, but some of us.
 We have much in common.
-We too are scary, if you look from the right perspective.”
+We too are scary, if you look from the right perspective."

 He handed Kevin a cup of tea.
-“And here we are.”
+"And here we are."

-“But are you *deathworlder* scary?”
+"But are you *deathworlder* scary?"

-“Many think so.”
+"Many think so."

-“I guess public opinion beats the actual truth any day...”
+"I guess public opinion beats the actual truth any day..."
 Kevin muttered darkly, and sipped the tea.
 It wasn’t bad at all, though he’d never be a tea man.
-“Anyway.
+"Anyway.
 Refugees.
-Chief Arés said there’s some males need a place to crash.”
+Chief Arés said there’s some males need a place to crash."

-“Yes.
+"Yes.
 Vital Clan officers, mostly.
-Critical ones that their Fathers and Champions send them from Gao, out of harm’s way.”
+Critical ones that their Fathers and Champions send them from Gao, out of harm’s way."

-“…Jesus.”
-Kevin reconsidered, “Um, no offense.
+"…Jesus."
+Kevin reconsidered, "Um, no offense.
 I guess.
 Vital?
-To what?”
+To what?"

-“Their Clans.
+"Their Clans.
 I don’t know details.
 They don’t really trust Starmind yet.
 Not an old-established Clan, no history.
-Nothing sinister I think, just...important.”
+Nothing sinister I think, just...important."
 Gyotin duck-shrugged in the best imitation a Gaoian could do of the human gesture.
-“Some studs and gene-stock, too.
-Clans think for the future, even now.”
+"Some studs and gene-stock, too.
+Clans think for the future, even now."

-“How liable is the Group gonna be if they start pirating ideas off each other or whatever?”
+"How liable is the Group gonna be if they start pirating ideas off each other or whatever?"
 Kevin asked.

-“Not liable.
-Great Father Daar was quite clear - anybody whose secrets and games hurt the war effort has to worry about still having balls after he finds out. *At least.”* Gyotin chittered.
-“I think even Fyu didn’t scare people quite so much, maybe.
-Or perhaps time just took the sting out.”
+"Not liable.
+Great Father Daar was quite clear - anybody whose secrets and games hurt the war effort has to worry about still having balls after he finds out. *At least."* Gyotin chittered.
+"I think even Fyu didn’t scare people quite so much, maybe.
+Or perhaps time just took the sting out."

-“I gotta admit, I kinda skipped Gaoian history.”
+"I gotta admit, I kinda skipped Gaoian history."

-“Great Father Fyu was…a hard man for a hard time.
+"Great Father Fyu was…a hard man for a hard time.
 I think the word is *warlord.* He alone had the power to end the cycle of violence.
 I think...given Sartori’s speech, Fyu was maybe fighting something even bigger than he knew.
-We may never know.”
+We may never know."

-“He musta been somethin’ if Daar’s the one walkin’ in *his* footsteps,” Kevin acknowledged.
-“I met the big guy, briefly.
-He...makes an impression.”
+"He musta been somethin’ if Daar’s the one walkin’ in *his* footsteps," Kevin acknowledged.
+"I met the big guy, briefly.
+He...makes an impression."

-“Fills a room.
-Literally and figuratively.”
+"Fills a room.
+Literally and figuratively."
 Gyotin chittered again, and finished his tea.
-“But enough about Great Fathers.
-How many can you take?”
+"But enough about Great Fathers.
+How many can you take?"

-“Chiune Station was built to handle about two thousand permanent residents, right now there’s about thirteen hundred humans livin’ there.
-Way I hear it, y’all don’t mind sleepin’ on top of each other?”
+"Chiune Station was built to handle about two thousand permanent residents, right now there’s about thirteen hundred humans livin’ there.
+Way I hear it, y’all don’t mind sleepin’ on top of each other?"

-“Don’t mind?
+"Don’t mind?
 That’s what we prefer, if we can.
-If you can house two or three to a room…”
+If you can house two or three to a room…"

-“That might tax the water systems a bit, but yeah, I reckon we could…”
+"That might tax the water systems a bit, but yeah, I reckon we could…"

-“Then you have enough space for all our displaced males.”
+"Then you have enough space for all our displaced males."

 Kevin nodded.
-“I’ll rustle up some transportation.
+"I’ll rustle up some transportation.
 Our own vehicles can handle it in a couple’a days, at worst.
 What about the rest?
-We ain’t got room for ‘em but I’m guessin’ you have plans.”
+We ain’t got room for ‘em but I’m guessin’ you have plans."

-“We do what we can.
-The Gao on Cimbrean is…we are here for the future, when the Great Father builds it.”
+"We do what we can.
+The Gao on Cimbrean is…we are here for the future, when the Great Father builds it."

-“When?”
+"When?"

-“He will build it, or he will die trying.
-And I do not think he will fail.”
+"He will build it, or he will die trying.
+And I do not think he will fail."

-“That sounds like a heck of a vote of confidence.”
+"That sounds like a heck of a vote of confidence."

-“Call it...faith.
-Are you a man of faith, Mister Jenkins?”
+"Call it...faith.
+Are you a man of faith, Mister Jenkins?"

 Kevin burst out laughing.
 With his polo shirt on, the defaced crucifix tattoo on his right arm was on full display, but apparently its meaning was a little lost on Gyotin.

 Fortunately, the Gaoian didn’t seem to take offense at the laughter and just cocked his head curiously.
 Kevin bit down the laugh, not wanting to be rude, and cleared his throat.
-“Did you notice the masterwork of profanity on my arm, Father?” he asked, gesturing to it.
+"Did you notice the masterwork of profanity on my arm, Father?" he asked, gesturing to it.

-“Yes,” Gyotin replied with a sly chitter.
-“I asked if you were a man of faith, Mister Jenkins.
+"Yes," Gyotin replied with a sly chitter.
+"I asked if you were a man of faith, Mister Jenkins.
 I did not ask if you were a Christian.
-In my experience, most people have faith in *something.”*
+In my experience, most people have faith in *something."*

 That took the last of the laughter out for Kevin.
-“I guess it depends on what you mean by faith,” he said.
-“Like...takin’ shit on no evidence?
+"I guess it depends on what you mean by faith," he said.
+"Like...takin’ shit on no evidence?
 Blind trust in something?
 Faith like that is a surrender of reason, an’ I’ve been there and done that and it turned out badly.
-If you mean, like...a cause?”
+If you mean, like...a cause?"

 Gyotin duck-nodded and tidied up his tea utensils and started to wash and wipe them.
-“A Jewish philosopher…name eludes me, actually…anyway, he called the root of a person’s faith their Ultimate Concern.
+"A Jewish philosopher…name eludes me, actually…anyway, he called the root of a person’s faith their Ultimate Concern.
 Everyone has one.
-It was his view that the *real* challenge of life…”
+It was his view that the *real* challenge of life…"

 He paused in wiping out the teapot, and gave Kevin a sly look.

-“…is to know what your Concern ultimately *is.”* He smiled and packed the cups into their case.
-“Surely you can think of something in your life that you believe in spite of evidence to the contrary?
-The superiority of coffee over tea, perhaps?”
+"…is to know what your Concern ultimately *is."* He smiled and packed the cups into their case.
+"Surely you can think of something in your life that you believe in spite of evidence to the contrary?
+The superiority of coffee over tea, perhaps?"

 Kevin laughed again.
 It was easy to see why Gyotin was becoming a bit of an Internet sensation.
 He’d have to subscribe to the Clan Starmind youtube channel.

-“I dunno,” he confessed.
-“I know what I *wish* about people.
-Less stupid tribalism, more honesty, more *facts.* I wanna believe that we can be better than we are, you know?”
+"I dunno," he confessed.
+"I know what I *wish* about people.
+Less stupid tribalism, more honesty, more *facts.* I wanna believe that we can be better than we are, you know?"

 Gyotin flicked an ear and straightened up.
 He looked pointedly around at the refugee camp surrounding them, with its army of soup-kitchen volunteers, drivers, medics, workers or just the people who were there to provide comfort and a blanket.

-“Mister Jenkins,” he said, “It is hard to see how you could be.”
+"Mister Jenkins," he said, "It is hard to see how you could be."

-“...We can be,” Kevin insisted.
-“I know it.
+"...We can be," Kevin insisted.
+"I know it.
 You’re only seein’ the best of us, you don’t see the shit we’re wrestlin’ with back on Earth, like those APA fucks or the *‘God-hates-condoms’* brigade, the *‘only-white-people-can-be-racist’* dickwads and all the other fifty shades of asshole.
 There’s a *lot* better we could be.
 This here?
-This is the fuckin’ exception, man, and the *real* humanity needs to aspire to this, not...”
-He trailed off, uncharacteristically lost for a way to voice his thoughts. “...We can be better,” he finished lamely.
+This is the fuckin’ exception, man, and the *real* humanity needs to aspire to this, not..."
+He trailed off, uncharacteristically lost for a way to voice his thoughts. "...We can be better," he finished lamely.

 Gyotin actually *beamed.*

-“So,” he said, and closed his tea case with a snap.
-“You *are* a man of faith after all.”
+"So," he said, and closed his tea case with a snap.
+"You *are* a man of faith after all."

 ---